mithi/hexapod-robot-simulator/README.md

 - A bare minimum browser-based hexapod robot simulator built from first principles 🕷️
 - If you like this project, consider [buying me a few ☕ cups of coffee](https://ko-fi.com/minimithi). 💕

+# Announcement

+- I'm currently rewriting this Javascript to be [it's a fully client-side app](http://github.com/mithi/hexapod).
+It's 80 percent done.
+All computations would be done on the browser, zero round-trip delays, so it should be extremely fast.
+I've also realized a lot of ways to improve the code in the process of rewriting, so
+I'll be incorporating those to this project as well.
+While the functionality won't change, there will be significant changes in the implementation.

+# Features

 |  |  |  |  |
 |---------|---------|---------|---------|
 |![Twisting turning and tilting](https://mithi.github.io/robotics-blog/robot-only-x1.gif)|<img src="https://mithi.github.io/robotics-blog/v2-hexapod-1.gif" width="550"/>|<img src="https://mithi.github.io/robotics-blog/v2-hexapod-2.gif" width="500"/>|![Adjusting camera view](https://mithi.github.io/robotics-blog/robot-only-x3.gif)|